bluerogue251/DBSubsetter/README.md

 _Deterministic_: identical inputs should yield identical outputs.
 Random subsets are possible, but only if purposely configured.

-_Do one thing well_: a tiny codebase with a highly focused, well-tested set of features.
+_Do one thing well_: a tiny codebase with a highly focused and well-tested set of features.

 ## Supported Databases